andrecianflone/neutron/README.md

 dbname = "database_name"
 ```

-Setup will generate a sample `.htaccess` file with some necessary and recommended settings.
+A sample `.htaccess` file is also created with some necessary and recommended settings.
 Edit the file if needed and move it to the correct location on your server.